Kappa Kappa Gamma: Philanthropy

-Leadership

-Collegiate chapters contain a governing body of members that include a President, Treasurer, Secretary, and officers assigned to chapter functions such as membership, standards, events, and philanthropy.
-Often these officers supervise committees as well.
-The chapter officers are advised by and report to alumnae volunteers who serve as chapter advisors, traveling Leadership Consultants, and Fraternity Council officers.

-The national Fraternity Council consists of six elected alumnae (the President, four Vice Presidents, and Treasurer) and two non-voting members (the National Panhellenic Conference Delegate, and the Fraternity Executive Director).
-Their work is supported by 11 Content Directors, 14 District Directors, dozens of Content Specialists, various committees, and Kappa Kappa Gamma Headquarters staff.
-As of January 2018, the Fraternity moved their headquarters from Columbus, Ohio to a new facility in Dublin, Ohio.

-In 2004, Leadership Academy began offering undergraduate and alumna members intensive leadership development at an outdoor weekend retreat.
-Programming for the Leadership Academy has been developed in partnership with The Tompeters!
-Company and Bradford Woods, an outdoor education facility in Indiana.
-More recently, Leadership Academy has taken place at Heartland Conference Retreat Center in Marengo, Ohio, near the Fraternity Headquarters.

-The Monmouth Duo
+Monmouth Duo

 The women's fraternity Pi Beta Phi was founded as I.C.
 Sorosis at Monmouth College in 1867.
-Kappa Kappa Gamma was founded at the college in 1870, and in 1888 I.C.
+Kappa Kappa Gamma was founded at the college in 1870, and in 1888, I.C.
 Sorosis adopted Greek letters and changed its name to Pi Beta Phi.
-Because both fraternities have their origins at the same college within three years of one another, they are often called "The Monmouth Duo".
+Because both fraternities have their origins at the same college within three years of one another, they are often called "The Monmouth Duo."
 On campuses with Pi Beta Phi and Kappa Kappa Gamma chapters, the groups often hold joint social and philanthropic events.